shaoyuyoung/SOTitlePlus/README.md

 If you want to download our datasets, [please click here](https://drive.google.com/drive/folders/1305VgV-ZvanfPvfBnKeZeQjbnJPA-PPs?usp=sharing)

 ### data_prepare
 In [`./data_prepare`](./data_prepare), we provide our data_prepare scripts.
 If you want to download the original data dump log, please refer to [https://archive.org/download/stackexchange](https://archive.org/download/stackexchange).
-Then use our shared scripts to filter and split corpus.
+Then use our shared scripts to filter and split the corpus.

 ## Model
 We provide our model, [please click here](https://drive.google.com/drive/folders/1M_1XvJ0MrGlDB_T7jtK_Cb9SiWToh13z?usp=sharing).